ShubhaPokharel/Variables/README.md

 Instance Variables are declared inside the class.

-We can access Instance variables with in the class.
-All methods that are in the class can also access the Instance variables.
+We can access Instance variables with in the object name.

-The memory allocation of an Instance variable is when the object is created.
 To create the object we use the class name.
+All methods that are in the class access the Instance variables.

+Memory of Instance variable is created ( allocated ) when the object is created.

+When object is created seperate seperate memory is created for each Instance variable.

 ## Static Variable..